 Dispersants: It allows the oil to absorb and hold solid contaminants inside the engine that prevents the engine from getting damaged or ceased.

-Rust and corrosion inhibitors: The lawnmower gets consistently exposed to moisture and acidity that makes inside the engine to rust and corrode.
+Rust and corrosion inhibitors: The lawnmower gets consistently exposed to moisture and acidity that makes inside the engine rust and corrode.
 The rust and corrosion inhibitor added in the oil reduces the risk of corrosion and improves the efficiency and life of the lawnmower engine.

 Anti-wear additive agents: The anti-wear additive agents protect the engine when operating at high temperatures and handling tough mowing jobs.